Halloween Twizzler Cake

 All sorts of COLORFUL candies…. yellow, orange, black!

-It would be a shame not to use those candies in a cake… don’t you agree?
+It would be a shame not to use them in a cake… Don’t you agree?

-So, after picking up a bag full of candies from the store, I got to work… and TA-DA!
+So, after picking up a bag full of candies from the store, I got to work and a Halloween Twizzler cake was born!

-This is another one of those easy cakes you can put together in VERY little time.
+This is one of those easy cakes you can put together in VERY little time.

-But let’s face it… playing around with fondant is hard when you have a 6 month old who keeps trying to put my decorating tools and fondant in his mouth… lol.
+But playing around with fondant is hard when you have a 6 month old who keeps putting everything in his mouth… lol.

-Bake a cake and cover it in frosting.
+Bake a chocolate cake and frost it in chocolate buttercream.

 Wrap a bright orange ribbon around the cake to hold Twizzlers in place.
 Without this ribbon, some of my Twizzlers were falling over.

-Now, sprinkle the top with yellow and orange candies.
-I used M&M as well as Reese.
-I also cut up some yellow and black Twizzlers into little pieces and sprinkled those on top too.
+Now, toss yellow and orange candies on top of the cake.
+I also cut up some yellow and black Twizzlers into little pieces and tossed those on top.

-Place your cake on a dish and sprinkle some more yellow Twizzler bits around the base.
+Place your cake on a round dish and toss some more yellow Twizzler bits around the base.

 Well, that’s all for today.